khamidou/khamidou.github.io/_drafts/small_tasks.markdown

 So, one-click deploys let me deploy more often, ok.
 There's something else they bring you: it's no

+[^fabric]: The option is -p, if you're wondering.
 [^parallax]: How many sites are barely usable because their developers developed them locally on cutting-edge desktops?
 I'm not saying you should develop on a VT-100 sshing into a 2006 laptop stored in your cupboard but you've got to test your site using the devices your users have.
 It's part of the development process now.
+[^rabbithole]: You should see the vim config I'm using to type this.
+It's a total mess.
+I can't be bothered to fix it because I know that I'll have to take an extensive trip through the vimscript rabbit hole.

+    Very often, things are a lot more complex than they appear to be.
+I try to pick my fights.

 [^maven]: How many hours were wasted trying to get Maven or MSBUILD to work?
 The thought is staggering.